Narration for the future

 This post is also available in: Italiano

 We asked our authors and our network to answer three questions on how they are coping with this challenging moment in history.
-Here are the answers of journalist, freelance reporter and author of DooG ERICA BALDUZZI.
+Here are the answers from the journalist, freelance reporter and author of DooG Reporter ERICA BALDUZZI.

 Is there any beauty in the world, even banal, that you have rediscovered in this period?